Why is My Rose Wilting? (Revive Wilting Roses)

 Roses Wilting: Overwatering

-Roses require the soil to be moist but not saturated.
-If the rose is overwatered this excludes oxygen from the soil around the rose’s roots which prevents root respiration and interferes with the root’s ability to uptake moisture and nutrients causing the rose leaves to wilt and turn yellow.
+We need to remember that our roses require moist but not saturated soil.
+If the rose is overwatered, this excludes oxygen from the soil around the rose’s roots, which prevents root respiration and interferes with the root’s ability to uptake moisture and nutrients, causing the rose leaves to wilt and turn yellow.

 The soil around the rose’s roots can be too damp because the soil drains slowly or because the rose is in a pot without drainage holes in the base which causes water to pool around the roots.

-• Water your roses as often as required to keep the soil moist but it should not be saturated.
+- Water your roses as often as required to keep the soil moist, but it should not be saturated.
 Some established roses in climates of high rainfall often do not require any watering unless there is an occasional summer heat wave.
+I do not water my roses apart from once or twice in the Summer if they have been established for more than 2 years.

-• If the soil is saturated then scale back the watering and wait for the top inch to dry out before watering again to help the rose revive.
+- If the soil is saturated, then scale back the watering and wait for the top inch to dry out before watering again to help revive the rose.
+I recommend feeling the soil with your finger if you are unsure whether it is dry or not, as I find this method is more accurate then using a water gauge.

 However, if the rose has been in saturated soil for a long time then this promotes the conditions for fungal diseases such as Phytophthora root rot and it is difficult to save the rose.